Anakim, the Biblical Giants & the Egyptian Goddess

 “In Ancient Egyptian, she was known as Anuket, Anaka, or Anqet.
 Her name meant the “Clasper” or “Embracer”.
 In Greek, this became Anoukis, sometimes also spelled Anukis.
 In the interpretatio graeca, she was considered equivalent to Hestia or Vesta…During the New Kingdom, Anuket’s cult at Elephantine included a river procession of the goddess during the first month of Shemu.
 Inscriptions mention the processional festival of Khnum and Anuket during this period.”

 Anaka was associated with Khnum who was the ram-headed god that was the source of the Nile.
 He was a member of a triad was known as the Elephantine triad which included Khnum, Anaka and Satis.
 Khnum was the source of the Nile, Anaka was a personification of the Nile as “Nourisher of the Fields” while Satis came to personify the former annual flooding of the Nile and to serve as a goddess of war, hunting, and fertility.
-Khnum and Anaka were written into Numbers 13:22 as Anak and Akhiman whose name seems to have been hebraized to Akhiman (a form of Anakim) who is listed as Anak’s son.
+Khnum and Anaka were written into Numbers 13:22 as Anak and Akhiman whose name seems to have been an hebraized form of Khnum who is listed as Anak’s son.
 The second son is Sheshai or the Egyptian goddess Seshat.
 Seshat was a patron goddess of the Ptolemaic Dynasty, which is why she is paired with Ptolemy (Talmai & Sheshai) in Numbers 13:22.
 Sheshat is depicted facing the pharaoh Ptolemy IV in an inscription on the Edfu Temple in Egypt.
 According to Wikipedia:

 “Seshat, under various spellings, was the ancient Egyptian goddess of wisdom, knowledge, and writing.
 She was seen as a scribe and record keeper, and her name means she who scrivens (i.e. she who is the scribe), and is credited with inventing writing.
 She also became identified as the goddess of accounting, architecture, astronomy, astrology, building, mathematics, and surveying.